Greg12Thomson/Greg12Thomson/README.md

-### HELLO THERE 👋 🏴󠁧󠁢󠁳󠁣󠁴󠁿, I'M
+### HELLO THERE 👋 🏴󠁧󠁢󠁳󠁣󠁴󠁿, I'M GREG

-Greg and I'm a software engineer @ Amazon
+I am a full-stack software engineer with 5+ years of professional experience.
+Ex Amazon and AWS.

-I keep my personal repositories here.
+I keep my personal repositories here 👇

 <!---